We are having enormous fun with our 2022 lunch-time webinar series. Next up are sessions to enhance mentors’ skills when mentoring a woman.

 This blog explores the importance of mentoring training, its key components and the similarities and differences with coach training.

 Being a mentor during the Covid-19 Pandemic is different.
 Everything we do currently is different.
 From working remotely for many, to how we socialise and shop.
 Most people, both at work and home, are experiencing a far greater level of stress than normal.
-Mentees can adopt a different practical emphasis, both to maximise the impact of their learning and to support them to
+Mentees can adopt a different practical emphasis, both to maximise the impact of their learning and to support them to thrive through the chaos.
+Mentors need new behaviours to support their mentees in more innovative ways.
+And organisations need the benefits of mentoring more than ever!

 What do languishing lettuce, ‘side hustles’, career transition and the catalyst of Covid-19 have in common?
 Read on and find out how the current pandemic may be the trigger to reassess your working life and future post lockdown.